nihitkhandelwal-eng/The_Brainforest/🌵 Workbench.md

 Develop your visual vocabulary, you can also include text elements in them, so like in the top right corner here, we have a bulb with the tag idea, so create a template for new idea drawing with this in it, also the other items have a text element describing them, that can be used with some elements

-The scribble helper script is primarily for ipad